Split sessions by URLs (for the Recorder use only)

 Configure which JSON keys should be extracted into parameters and which assertions should be created for them.
 For example, I've recorded a test flow that includes the "total_score" JSON key and it should be equal to 100 at the beginning of the test flow, so I can add an automatic extraction and assertion for it:

-Thus, when uploading the recording, Loadmill will automatically create the extraction and assertion in the test flow.
+Thus, when uploading a recording, Loadmill will automatically create the extraction and assertion in the test flow in case there is such a JSON key.